moritzvieli/show-designer/web/README.md

 Use this repo to update the database with the newest fixtures: https://github.com/moritzvieli/show-designer-ofl-import

+## Example project for the online designer

+1. Prepare a project as desired
+2. Export it
+3. Remove the name and the id attributes
+4. Store it as project with ID 1 in the database

 ## Development

 - The git-flow-workflow is used: https://www.atlassian.com/de/git/tutorials/comparing-workflows/gitflow-workflow